A New Grid Server

 If you trust me, you need not read this section.

-command.
+In accessing 9grid servers, we use cpu command.
 Then your processes on the 9grid server have ability to access your local machine.
 This means you have a potential security risk.
 It is safe to export only a portion of namespace of your file system to 9grid server.

-option for this purpose.
+Cpu command has -P option for this purpose.
 However, unfortunately, this option does not work well.

 Another way is to construct minimum namespace for client side.

-To do this, create the following files in somewhere, for example in /usr/none/lib
+To do this, create the following files in somewhere, for example in /usr/none/lib.

 term% pwd /usr/none/lib term% lr -l grid d-rwxrwxr-x arisawa sys 0 2015/12/24 13:29:26 grid d-rwxrwxr-x arisawa sys 0 2015/12/24 13:26:44 grid/ns d-rwxrwxr-x arisawa sys 0 2015/12/16 23:05:16 grid/ns/bin d-rwxrwxr-x arisawa sys 0 2015/12/24 12:54:23 grid/ns/dev --rw-rw-r-- arisawa sys 0 2015/12/24 12:54:11 grid/ns/dev/cons --rw-rw-r-- arisawa sys 0 2015/12/24 12:54:11 grid/ns/dev/consctl d-rwxrwxr-x arisawa sys 0 2015/12/24 12:54:23 grid/ns/dev/draw --rw-rw-r-- arisawa sys 0 2015/12/24 12:54:11 grid/ns/dev/random d-rwxrwxr-x arisawa sys 0 2015/12/25 09:13:14 grid/ns/env d-rwxrwxr-x arisawa sys 0 2015/12/24 02:07:26 grid/ns/mnt d-rwxrwxr-x arisawa sys 0 2015/12/17 05:41:17 grid/ns/mnt/factotum --rw-rw-r-- arisawa sys 0 2015/12/17 05:32:11 grid/ns/mnt/factotum/ctl --rw-rw-r-- arisawa sys 0 2015/12/17 05:41:17 grid/ns/mnt/factotum/log d-rwxrwxr-x arisawa sys 0 2015/12/24 02:07:26 grid/ns/mnt/wsys d-rwxrwxr-x arisawa sys 0 2015/12/16 23:15:39 grid/ns/net d-rwxrwxr-x arisawa sys 0 2015/12/24 12:52:41 grid/ns/proc d-rwxrwxr-x arisawa sys 0 2015/12/25 09:25:52 grid/ns/usr d-rwxrwxr-x arisawa sys 0 2015/12/25 09:25:52 grid/ns/usr/glenda d-rwxrwxr-x arisawa sys 0 2015/12/25 09:25:52 grid/ns/usr/none --rw-rw-r-- arisawa sys 89 2015/12/24 13:29:45 grid/patt term%

-is merely an example. and grid/patt
+where glenda is merely an example. and grid/patt is a pattern file for cpu command.

 The content is: